On the subject of Pseudonyms

-The famous and paradoxical saying of Heraclitus:
+The famous and paradoxical saying of Heraclitus is:

 Could I rephrase it thus:

-“The absence of
+‘The absence of character

-is mankind’s demon”?
+is mankind’s demon?’

-The use of malign ‘daemones’ against other human beings is achieved by the
+The use of malign ‘daemones’ against other human beings is achieved by the intentional

 profanation and moral misrepresentation of the victim’s character.

-“But what the point of this is?”,
+“But what is the point of this?”, Anastasia

-Anastasia exclaims.
-Is it just to torment me?
+“Is it just to torment me?
 I have already had my reputation destroyed.
 But that will not change my life now.
-“Or is it on the elusive hope of material gain?”
+Or is it the elusive hope of material gain?”

-"The word is mightier than the sword."
+The word is mightier

 - Ahiqar, Assirian sage of 500 BC